History of molecular theory: 20th century

 Owing to these exceptional theories, Pauling won the 1954 Nobel Prize in Chemistry.
-Notably he has been the only person to ever win two unshared Nobel prizes, winning the Nobel Peace Prize in 1963.
+Notably he has been the only person to ever win two unshared Nobel Prizes, winning the Nobel Peace Prize in 1963.

 In 1926, French physicist Jean Perrin received the Nobel Prize in physics for proving, conclusively, the existence of molecules.
-He did this by calculating Avogadro's number using three different methods, all involving liquid phase systems.
+He did this by calculating the Avogadro number using three different methods, all involving liquid phase systems.
 First, he used a gamboge soap-like emulsion, second by doing experimental work on Brownian motion, and third by confirming Einstein's theory of particle rotation in the liquid phase.

 In 1937, chemist K.L.
 Wolf introduced the concept of supermolecules (Übermoleküle) to describe hydrogen bonding in acetic acid dimers.
 This would eventually lead to the area of supermolecular chemistry, which is the study of non-covalent bonding.

 In 1951, physicist Erwin Wilhelm Müller invents the field ion microscope and is the first to see atoms, e.g. bonded atomic arrangements at the tip of a metal point.

-In 1968-1970 Leroy Cooper, PhD of the University of California at Davis completed his thesis which showed what molecules looked like.
-He used x-ray deflection off crystals and a complex computer program written by Bill Pentz of the UC Davis Computer Center.
-This program took the mapped deflections and used them to calculate the basic shapes of crystal molecules.
-His work showed that actual molecular shapes in quartz crystals and other tested crystals looked similar to the long envisioned merged various sized soap bubbles theorized, except instead of being merged spheres of different sizes, actual shapes were rigid mergers of more tear dropped shapes that stayed fixed in orientation.
-This work verified for the first time that crystal molecules are actually linked or stacked merged tear drop constructions.

 In 1999, researchers from the University of Vienna reported results from experiments on wave-particle duality for C60 molecules.
-The data published by Zeilinger et al. were consistent with de Broglie wave interference for C60 molecules.
+The data published by Anton Zeilinger et al. were consistent with Louis de Broglie's matter waves.
 This experiment was noted for extending the applicability of wave–particle duality by about one order of magnitude in the macroscopic direction.

 In 2009, researchers from IBM managed to take the first picture of a real molecule.
 Using an atomic force microscope every single atom and bond of a pentacene molecule could be imaged.